pymupdf/PyMuPDF-Optional-Material/docs/coop_low.rst

 ===============================================================
 Here are some instructions on how to use these classes together.

-In some situations, performance improvements may be achievable when you fall back to the detail level explained here.
+In some situations, performance improvements may be achievable, when you fall back to the detail level explained here.

 Create a DisplayList
 ---------------------